stabldev/stabldev.github.io/content/p/aur/index.md

 title: How to Publish Packages to AUR
 description: Let's see how can we publish our packages to Arch User Repository (AUR) with best practices.
 pubDate: 2025-07-21
+tags: ["linux", "arch", "aur"]
 ---

 ## What is AUR?

 The Arch User Repository (AUR) is a community-driven repository for Arch Linux and its derivatives.
 It contains user-created packages, often referred to as PKGBUILDs, which are essentially recipes for building and installing software not found in the official Arch Linux repositories.
 These packages can be built from source using tools like [makepkg](https://wiki.archlinux.org/title/Makepkg) and installed with [pacman](https://wiki.archlinux.org/title/Pacman).

 ---

 ## What is a PKGBUILD File?

 A PKGBUILD file is a shell script used by the Arch Linux package manager, makepkg, to build and package software.
 It contains instructions and metadata for creating an installable package from source code or other files.
 Essentially, it's a recipe for building and packaging software on Arch Linux.

 Example one: